 Sauropareion anoplus (Modesto, Sues and Damiani 2001) earliest Triassic, ~3 cm skull length, was considered a procolophonoid, but it is not closely related to Procolophon.
-Derived from a sister to Macroleter and Nyctiphruretus, Sauropareion phylogenetically preceded Owenetta, Candelaria and after those, the basal lepidosauriform, Paliguana.
-Thus, Sauropareion leads us closer to the base of the Lepidosauria.
+Derived from a sister to Barasaurus, Sauropareion was a sister to Santaisaurus and phylogenetically preceded the basal lepidosauriforms, Paliguana and Coletta.

-In the present tree (segment at right) Procolophon is a sister to Diadectes, only distantly related to Nyctiphruretus, Sauropareion, Coletta and the owenettids.
+In the present tree Procolophon is a sister to Diadectes, only distantly related to Nyctiphruretus, Sauropareion, Coletta and the owenettids.
 Adding taxa to the MacDougall et al. (2012) would have solved their problem.